nickzoic/nick.zoic.org/art/cooking-for-weight-weenies/index.md

 The small pot is just the right size to fit a gas canister, gas can tripod and mini stove inside. it's just big enough to cook some sausage and tinned beans or something like that.
 It has plastic-coated folding handles which mean it's not really suitable for use on a fire or on the rocket stove though.

+[^ti]: it was inevitable.
+It's only a little lighter than the small pot but doesn't have a coating
+    to wear out and is a more useful shape, plus the lid stays on on its own.

 The [Swedish Army mess kit](https://www.ebay.com.au/sch/i.html?_nkw=swedish+army+mess+kit) is an aluminum billy with a loop handle and a matching saucepan/lid with a fold-out steel handle.